- Canary Islands

 For those who want to go beyond the sunny south, check out our list of things to do in Tenerife, where you'll find other great places on the island that you can explore.

-Siam Park has been chosen as the best water park in the world according to Tripadvisor users, and it's really a magnificent park, with several attractions that will keep you busy all day long.
+Siam Park has been chosen as the best water park in the world according to Tripadvisor users for 7 years in a row, and it's really a magnificent park, with several attractions that will keep you busy all day long.

 There are lots of slides, a lazy river, a big wave pool and even areas for toddlers and children.